 Both stories end seeing the Slovene burgrave besieged in the castle, testing its impregnability.
 With a water source at disposal and secret tunnels leading out of the mountain and providing access to food and other supplies, the siege lasted longer than a year.

-Erasmus was laughing at the enemy’s attempts to starve him out.
+Erasmus of Lueg was laughing at the enemy’s attempts to starve him out.
 To show off, he supposedly bombed them with fresh cherries Vipava Valley is famous for.
 On some occasions, he allegedly targeted his confused foes even with luxury products such as roasted pig, fish, and – ox!

 Successors of Erazem Predjamski